Pilot Knob. Mouth of the St. Peters River,

 During its early years, Fort Snelling's primary duties were to protect U.S. interests in the region’s booming fur trade, to maintain peace in the region by both deterring advances by the British in Canada and enforcing boundaries between the region’s American Indian nations, and to prevent encroachment by European-American immigrants until the U.S. government could make official treaties to gain land from American Indian nations.
 The early 1800s were a relatively peaceful time in the Northwest Territory, and the fort's garrison spent the majority of its time farming nearly 400 acres of field crops and gardens and cutting enough firewood to last through the long winters.

-Fort Snelling remained in service for nearly 40 years, until 1858 when Minnesota became the United States' 32nd state.
-By then the U.S. government had established military posts further west and Fort Snelling was no longer considered necessary, so the post was officially closed later that same year.
+Fort Snelling remained in service for nearly 40 years, until 1858 when Minnesota became the 32nd state.
+By then the U.S. government had established forts further west and Fort Snelling was no longer considered necessary, so the post was officially closed later that same year.
 The fort and its military reservation was purchased from the government by Franklin Steele, a local entrepreneur and former Fort Snelling sutler, who intended to plot and sell off lots for a new city named "Fort Snelling."
 During this time, the post was turned into pasture and Steele's sheep were frequently seen grazing on the fort's old parade ground.

 Bibliography / Resources